Skip to Main Content View Text-Only

 Why are brownfields a priority for Portland?

-Brownfield revitalization protects human and environmental health, increases the tax base, improves the economy, accommodates regional economic growth, protects watersheds, provides jobs, improves community health and identity, and helps keep business in Portland.
+Brownfield revitalization protects human and environmental health, protects watersheds, increases the tax base, improves the economy, accommodates regional economic growth, provides jobs, improves community health and identity, and helps keep business in Portland.
 Take a look at some former Portland Brownfield Program Sites to see how the transformation takes place.